armondavani/technical-interview-challenge/README.md

 - For an app this small / simple, I do not believe I needed to abstract the functionality into their own components like I did, but this is more similar to how I would likely structure a real app like this, so I thought it best to replicate that.

 - To run the app, simply "npm run start"

+- I chose react and express simply because I experience with them, and I do not hav eexperience with Elixir.
+It also felt like these were all I needed as it was such a simple app, so I did not need the likes of GraphQL for example.